andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_02_Objects.rst

 Overview
 ***********************

 **Objects** are the building blocks of an experiment.
-Every E-Prime experiment is built upon the idea of **object-oriented programming**, which means that the user selects pre-designed objects from the E-Prime toolbox, and then arranges and modifies them to suit his experiment.
+Every E-Prime experiment is built upon the idea of **object-oriented programming**, which means that the user selects pre-designed objects from the E-Prime toolbox, and then arranges and modifies them to create an experiment.

 In computer programming, the concept of objects is similar to the objects you hold and manipulate in everyday life.
 The keyboard I use to type this tutorial is an object: It is white, rectangular, made of plastic, contains several keys, and weighs only a couple of pounds.
 By itself, the keyboard doesn't do anything, but pressing the keys makes text appear on the screen.